-The Office of External Relations and Communications has been established to serve the alumni and friends of the Law Center.
-The office oversees activities in three areas: alumni relations, development, and communications (website and publications).
+The Office of External Relations and Communications serves the alumni and friends of the Law Center.
+The office oversees activities in three areas: alumni relations, development, and communications (publications).

 Alumni relations activities include communicating with alumni, developing a class reunion program, sponsoring various events and receptions, and encouraging alumni to reconnect with the Law Center.
 These activities compliment the development efforts of the Chancellor's Council, the annual fund and reunion gift programs, and building and endowment campaigns.
-The Law Center publications seek to acknowledge the notable achievements of Law Center alumni, report the financial status of the Law Center, and improve overall communications among alumni, faculty, administration, students, and prospective students.
+The Law Center communications seek to acknowledge the notable achievements of Law Center alumni, report the financial status of the Law Center, and improve overall communications among alumni, faculty, administration, students, and prospective students.